WASHINGTON

 The top four athletic events I have attended in Seattle are: 1) The 2004 Mariner game where Ichiro Suzuki broke Major League baseballs all time single season hit record.
 In that same game future Hall of Famer, Edgar Martinez recorded the last hit of his career.
 2) I attended the last game in “old” Husky Stadium in 2011 and the first game in “new” Husky Stadium in 2013.
 3) The NFC title football game, Seahawks vs. Packers where the Seahawks miraculously came from behind to win 27-24, and 4) the entire week of MLB All-Star game festivities, including the Major League draft, in 2023.

-Port Townsend, located on Admiralty Inlet directly across from Whidby Island, is another family favorite.
-This sleepy little beach town located on beautiful Puget Sound is great for exploring Water Street and it’s collection of unique book stores and resturants, relaxing at Chetzemoka Park, or wandering through the bunkers of Fort Warden.
-Water Street Pizza and Elevated Ice Cream are two of our favorite stops as well.
+FAVORITE CITIES AND EXPERIENCES: Port Townsend, located on Admiralty Inlet directly across from Whidbey Island, is one of my favorite northwest destinations.
+This sleepy little beach town located on beautiful Puget Sound is great for exploring Water Street, the collection of unique book stores and restaurants, relaxing at Chetzemoka Park, or wandering through the bunkers of Fort Warden.
 This town is definitely worth the three hour trip (drive & ferry) from Seattle.
+Additionally, we watched the movie ‘Air’ at the Rose Theater.
+The theater originally opened in 1907 and has been wonderfully restored.

 The Olympic Game Farm in Sequim, is a drive through animal park.
 Animals that call this park home are Tibetan Yaks, Kodiak Bears, Elk, Deer, and Buffalo.